The simplest way to think about the difference between web design and web development is this:

 4. Performance and Security

-A beautiful website is useless if it loads slowly or gets hacked.
+A beautiful website is useless if it loads slowly or is proned to getting hacked.
 Web developers are responsible for optimizing your site’s performance, ensuring fast load times, and protecting your site from cyber threats.

 This includes setting up SSL certificates, implementing security best practices, optimizing images and scripts, and using caching techniques to boost speed.
 A fast, secure site not only improves user experience but also indirectly benefits your SEO rankings.